WebFiori/docs/folder-structure.md

 ## The `public` Folder

 The public folder is the root directory of the application.
-Any public resources should be includedinside this folder as it will be the entry point of any request.
+Any public resources should be included inside this folder as it will be the entry point of any request.
 Public resources include JavaScript files, CSS or any images that the application may use.
 The folder must have the `assets` folder inside it.
 The `assets` folder will usesally contain all resource files.
-Also the `assets` folder will contain themes assets.
+Also, the `assets` folder will contain themes assets.

 ## The `themes` Folder
-The folder `themes` holds themes which are bundeled with the framework.
+The folder `themes` holds themes which are bundled with the framework.
 Each theme is contained in its sub-folder.
 CSS files and JavaScript files of each theme must exist inside the folder `public/assets`.
-The folde also can hold custom made themes.
+The folder also can hold custom-made themes.

 > <b>Note:</b> It is possible to have custom-made themes in another place other than the folder `themes`.
-In this case, custom made themes should use CDN to include thier reasource files.
+In this case, custom-made themes should use CDN to include their resource files.

 ## Setting Custom Application Folder